How to add 3D Animated Wallpapers to the Windows 10 Desktop

 Add Animated Snow Flakes to Windows 10 with Snowy Desktop 3D

-Turn your desktop into a winter wonderland with Snowy Desktop 3D!
+If you like having your desktop turn into a winter wonderland, you’re in luck with Snowy Desktop 3D!
 You can add this software to Windows 10 much the same as the others by pressing the Download button beside it on this page and opening the setup.
 When the programs running, it adds 3D snow flake effects to the wallpaper as shown in the shot directly below.

 Click the Snowy Desktop 3D system tray icon to open its settings window directly below.
 You can choose a variety of winter themed wallpapers from that window.
 Click the Shuffle check box to configure the wallpapers as a slideshow that displays each background for a specific time.

 There are two Snow Settings bars that you can drag to configure the snow effects with.
 The Density bar effectively adjusts how much snow falls.
 Drag it to the far right to maximize the amount of snow fall.
 Drag the Brightness bar to customize the snow visibility.
 If you drag that bar further left, the snow will have limited visibility on the desktop.